seelabs/scratch_docs/xls-xchainbridge.md

 ###### 2.1.1.1.7. `XChainClaimID`
 The value of the next `XChainClaimID` to be created.

 #### 2.1.2.
-The **`XChainClaimID`** object
+The **`XChainOwnedClaimID`** object

-The `XChainClaimID` ledger object must be acquired on the destination before submitting a `XChainCommit` on the source chain.
+The `XChainOwnedClaimID` ledger object must be acquired on the destination before submitting a `XChainCommit` on the source chain.
 Its purpose is to prevent transaction replay attacks and is also used as a place to collect attestations from witness servers.

-A `XChainCreateClaimID` transaction is used to create a new `XChainClaimID`.
+A `XChainCreateClaimID` transaction is used to create a new `XChainOwnedClaimID`.
 It is destroyed when the funds are successfully claimed on the destination chain.

 ##### 2.1.2.1.
 Fields

-A **`XChainClaimID`** object may have the following fields:
+A **`XChainOwnedClaimID`** object may have the following fields:

 | Field Name | Required? | JSON Type | Internal Type |
 |------------|-----------|-----------|---------------|